 The convergence of all these technologies can significantly accelerate the onset of the 5th industrial revolution and change the paradigm for many industries such as aerospace, energy and power, life-sciences to only name a few.
 Combining quantum computing and 6G will give rise to the quantum internet which is expected by many experts to change the paradigm for our scientific and business endeavors.

 Furthermore, we could augment the potential of converging technologies with an exponential thinking mindset.
 This concept is based on the mathematical concept of exponential versus linear growth, accelerated returns and Moore’s Law.
 It allows us to aim for goals that seem unfathomable at first impression and set stretch-goals.

 If deployed mindfully, the combined effect of all technologies can positively impact our environment, global health, redesign our educational systems, as well as provide us with an unprecedented understanding and access to space.

 The pace of legal and regulatory frameworks has always been slower than technological advances and for quantum computing, 6G, internet 3.0 and the metaverse we can anticipate even more complex challenges.

 As with all technologies cybersecurity concerns remain of paramount importance and we will have to engage global stakeholders to collaborate in designing robust cyber-defense systems that are suitable for the next industrial revolution.

-If we could truly master taking a quantum leap in this era, we could envision a future Quantum-Powered Global Ecosystem that could redefine our society, our culture, science, the economy, and our ability to interact with our environment.
+If we could truly master taking a quantum leap into the 5th industrial revolution, we could envision a future Quantum-Powered Global Ecosystem that could redefine our society, our culture, science, the economy, and our ability to interact with our environment.